rust-lang/cargo/src/doc/src/reference/config.md

 * Default: none
 * Environment: `CARGO_REGISTRIES_<name>_INDEX`

-Specifies the URL of the git index for the registry.
+Specifies the URL of the index for the registry.

 ##### `registries.<name>.token`
 * Type: string